 There are many different types of web hosting options available today.
-Hosting services are basically companies that rent out their IT facilities and resources to customers for various purposes instead of the customers having to spend huge amounts of money on those facilities.
+Hosting services are companies that rent out their IT facilities and resources to customers for various purposes instead of the customers having to spend vast amounts of money on those facilities.

-In the 90s computer revolution fueled by the internet and multimedia (not social media), everyone still believed in the idea of having their own information technology infrastructure.
-Small and big businesses alike, down to individuals had their own servers, hosted their own enterprise software, databases and websites.
+In the 90s computer revolution fueled by the internet and multimedia (not social media), everyone still believed in the idea of having their information technology infrastructure.
+Small and big businesses alike, down to individuals had their servers, hosted their enterprise software, databases, and websites.
 This was the old way of doing things which followed the mainframe and dumb terminal model, of the 60s, 70s and early 80s.

 Types Of Web Hosting

 Section #1 – 4 Main Types